 Now rotate the Trim Wheel all the way UP.
 Again, using the Scroll bar, find and click on

 Elev Trim Dn

 Now, this is the results of our efforts.
 Now Click OK to test the new Trim Wheel on your favorite aircraft.

-Now, lets program the Rotary Potentiometer.
+Now, lets program the Slide Potentiometer.
 Getting back into FSUIPC's Axis Assignment, click on Rescan and rotary the pot from the left to the right a few times.
 The setting of the rotary potentiometer is the same as the Trim Wheel, but this time we can set the potentiometer to funcation as: Rudder Trim / Aileron Trim or even as Nose Wheel Steering (tiller).
 For those who need other functions, you can use Fuel Mix, Prop Pitch or Throttle if you so desire.
 Just about any supported flight function making use of a potentiometer can be configured.